davekinkead/school-performance/paper.coffee.md

       @enrol()

-Schools causally impact students' achievement.
+Schools causally impact a student's achievement.
 Schools teach and students learn.
 Again, the actual causal mechanism the model describes could be a variety of influences such as pedagogy, policy, or classroom environment.
+As a non-ecological model however, schooling is the _only_ mechanism by which student achievement can change within the model.
+The causal impact on student achievement is assumed to be linear and a constraint is applied to ensure achievement remains between `0.0` and `1.0`.

     Simulation::teach = () ->
+      transference=0.2
       @students.forEach (student) ->
-         student.learn()

-As a non-ecological model however, schooling is the _only_ mechanism by which student achievement can change within the model.
-The causal impact on student achievement is assumed to be linear and a constraint is applied to ensure achievement remains between `0.0` and `1.0`.

-    Student::learn = (transference=0.2) ->
-      @achievement = @achievement * (@school.impact * transference + 1)
+        student.achievement = student.achievement * (student.school.impact * transference + 1)
-      @achievement = Math.min @achievement, 1.0
+        student.achievement = Math.min student.achievement, 1.0

 During each tick, a percentage of students will graduate and be replaced by new students enrolling.
+We will set the graduation rate at 20% per tick.

     Simulation::graduate = (graduation_rate=0.2) ->